Students often have questions about the lottery process. Below are the most common questions students have, and the

-Why didn’t I receive my Lottery number via the college portal?
+Why didn’t I receive my Lottery number via the Portal?
 Why am I not on the list for Room Selection?

 Only students who have paid the Room Reservation Deposit on time will be allowed to participate in Room Selection and given a Lottery number.
 If your name does not appear on the list, your deposit was not received by the Office of Residential Life and Education by the deadline of February 13, 2015.
 Students putting in late deposits will receive lottery numbers on a space available basis.

 What if I want to live in a single room?
 Can I live by myself?

 The Office of Residential Life and Education anticipates about sixty singles in Holy Cross Hall and approximately thirty singles scattered across campus in other residence halls.
 Some singles will be occupied by students requiring medical accommodations and some reserved for RA staffing.
-The Room Selection night for single rooms will be on Thursday, April 3rd at 6 p.m.
+The Room Selection night for single rooms is held during Housing Lottery.
 Numbers will be called from the lowest to the highest until all singles are filled.
 After that, we create a singles wait list in number order—male/female.

 What if I would like special consideration for a particular room/apartment on campus or have medical condition that would require possibly a living space accommodation?